MicrosoftDocs/power-platform/power-platform/guidance/coe/cli/alm/scenarios/devops-deployment-model.md

 ## Overview

-Scenarios
+Scenarios:

-- Power Platform 1:1 DevOps - Single Azure DevOps Organization and Project used by the ALM Accelerator.
+- Power Platform 1:1 DevOps - Single Azure DevOps organization and project used by the ALM Accelerator.
-- Power Platform 1:Many DevOps - Single Azure DevOps Organization and multiple projects used by the ALM Accelerator.
+- Power Platform 1:Many DevOps - Single Azure DevOps organization and multiple projects used by the ALM Accelerator.
-- Multiple Power Platform Environments and DevOps - Multiple Azure DevOps Organizations with multiple ALM Accelerator installations.
+- Multiple Power Platform environments and DevOps - Multiple Azure DevOps organizations with multiple ALM Accelerator installations.

->[!NOTE]
+> [!NOTE]
->Multiple Power Platform Environments and DevOps not recommended by ALM Accelerator as separate instances will need to be updated and managed.
-Projects displayed to the user will be managed by users role based access security.
+> Multiple Power Platform environments and DevOps aren't recommended by ALM Accelerator as separate instances will need to be updated and managed.
+Projects displayed to the user will be managed by role-based access security.

 ## Factors to consider

 As you plan your DevOps deployment model, the following factors may help you decide the best approach:

-- Do different teams and / or business units require separate locations to store and manage solutions?
+- Do different teams or business units require separate locations to store and manage solutions?

-- Cost / benefit of the overhead of managing and maintaining managing multiple DevOps process for different Power Platform Environments?
+- Is there a cost and benefit of the overhead in managing and maintaining managing multiple DevOps processes for different Power Platform environments?

 - Do different teams or business units have differing levels of business sensitivity or data loss prevention that will require separate handling?

-- How will common shared assets be shared and managed between multiple teams?
-For example, shared DevOps templates or Shared components.
+- How will common assets be shared and managed between multiple teams?
+For example, shared DevOps templates or shared components.

 - Azure Active Directory security model.
-Will each team manage and maintain Active Directory Applications and Service Principals or will they be shared across different Power Platform environments and Azure DevOps organizations?
+Will each team manage and maintain Active Directory applications and service principals or will they be shared across different Power Platform environments and Azure DevOps organizations?

 ## Power Platform 1 to 1 DevOps